From Silicon to Spikes: System-Wide Efficiency Gains via Exact Event-Driven Training in Neuromorphic Computing: Introduction

+In summary, the main contributions of this work are as follows: \begin{enumerate} \item \textbf{Exact event-driven gradients in continuous time.} We derive closed-form gradients for synaptic weights, axonal delays, and adaptive thresholds under a current-based LIF model, proving differentiability under simple up-crossings and giving explicit update formulas that fire \emph{only at spike events}. \item \textbf{Algorithm and efficiency.} We formulate an event-driven backpropagation algorithm that stores only spike times (no membrane traces), so both compute and memory scale with the number of events rather than wall time. \item \textbf{Empirical validation.} Across five event-stream benchmarks and multiple silicon back-ends, the method improves accuracy and timing precision over a strong surrogate-gradient baseline while reducing on-chip traffic and energy, demonstrating alignment between the learning rule and event-driven execution. \end{enumerate}

-We organize the paper as follows. \cref{sec:RW} briefly surveys some related work.
-In Section \ref{Sec:framework}, we introduce our theoretical framework and derive the exact gradient method.
-Next, building on this theoretical foundation, we formulate our event-driven training algorithm.
-In Section \ref{sec:result}, we elaborate on the experiments and report the results.
-Section \ref{sec:con} finally summarizes our contribution and highlights some potential future work directions.
+We organize the paper as follows. \cref{sec:RW} briefly surveys related work.
+In \cref{Sec:framework}, we introduce our theoretical framework for computing exact gradients and formulate our event-driven training algorithm.
+In \cref{sec:exp}, we elaborate on the experimental setup and report the results. \cref{sec:con} finally summarizes our contributions and outlines potential directions for future work.